Bilmem2/ACMG_Assistant/README.markdown

 - Improve performance with asynchronous API calls.

 ## 📚 Citation & References
 This tool uses a VAMPP-score-like metascore approach for in silico pathogenicity prediction, inspired by the original VAMPP-score framework.
-If you use this tool, the VAMPP-score, or any component of our statistical framework in your work, please cite the original VAMPP-score publication:
+If you use this tool, the VAMPP-score, or any component of their statistical framework in your work, please cite the original VAMPP-score publication:

 > Eylul Aydin, Berk Ergun, Ozlem Akgun-Dogan, Yasemin Alanay, Ozden Hatirnaz Ng, Ozkan Ozdemir.
 "A New Era in Missense Variant Analysis: Statistical Insights and the Introduction of VAMPP-Score for Pathogenicity Assessment." *bioRxiv* (2024.07.11.602867).
 [DOI: 10.1101/2024.07.11.602867](https://doi.org/10.1101/2024.07.11.602867)